AndrewAKG/ocm-data-import-service/README.md

 ## Local Development Guide

-1. install pnpm if not installed on your computer `npm i -g pnpm`
+1. install pnpm if not installed on your computer here [pnpm](https://pnpm.io/)
 2. `pnpm install` inside project directory
 3. Make sure docker is running
 4. add `.env` file using `.env.example` as a reference